javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-queue/article.md

 }).then(alert);
 ```

-Here also `promise` triggers first, because promise actions have higher priority.
+Here also `promise` triggers first, because promise handling have higher priority.

 ## Summary

-Promise handling is always async, as all promise actions pass through the internal "promise jobs" queue.
+Promise handling is always async, as all promise actions pass through the internal "promise jobs" queue, also called "microtask queue" (v8 term).

 **So, `.then/catch/finally` is called after the current code is finished.**

 If we need to guarantee that a piece of code is executed after `.then/catch/finally`, it's best to add it into a chained `.then` call.

 Other environments may have their own async actions, like events, network-related calls, filesystem tasks, and `setTimeout`-scheduled calls.
+These are also called "macrotasks" (v8 term).

 **Environment-specific async actions happen after the code is finished *and* after the promise queue is empty.**

 In other words, they have lower priority.

-So we know for sure a promise chain goes as far as possible first.
-It may finish or hang waiting for something outside of the promise queue, and only then an event-related handler or `setTimeout` may trigger.
+So the order is: regular code, then promise handling, then everything else.